I feel so alone.

 “I’ve always known where you are,” he said, putting down his newspaper.
 “Here, and the other places you’ve been.
 I’ve developed a talent for clairvoyance, since our parting.
 You have too, I’m sure.”

 She had, but didn’t say so.
-“Why have you come?” she said instead.
+Instead she said, “Why have you come?”

 “To apologise.”
 He looked at her a moment, poker-faced, before shifting his gaze onto the once vibrant red rose tattoo on her wrist.
 Its colour was nearly gone.
 Fading.
 The thing he’d noticed in himself, when he looked in a mirror.